 For example, if you’re serving fried chicken, make sure to balance that with a vegetable, a whole grain, fruit and low-fat milk or milk substitute.

-All foods fit, but use a smart strategy with your meal planning.
+All foods fit, but if you need more guidance, use this smart strategy for your meal planning.

-Family style meals have many benefits for children.
-Studies suggest kids eat healthier, tune in to their appetite, learn positive social skills, and negotiate nutrition in meaningful ways.
+Family style meals have many benefits for children, including healthier eating, appetite awareness, learning positive social skills, and negotiating nutrition in meaningful ways.

 Try it—your family may like it!
 I think it’s an essential component to really raising a healthy eater.